Compound Poisson distribution: Properties

 An alternative approach is via cumulant generating functions:

 Via the law of total cumulance it can be shown that, if the mean of the Poisson distribution λ = 1, the cumulants of Y are the same as the moments of X1.

-It can be shown that every infinitely divisible probability distribution is a limit of compound Poisson distributions.
+Every infinitely divisible probability distribution is a limit of compound Poisson distributions.
 And compound Poisson distributions is infinitely divisible by the definition.